grz0zrg/fsynth/documentation/mk/docs/images_import.md

 linear

 - Give a smooth result with a weighted average of the surrounding 4 pixels
     - Recommended when using [spectrogram](https://en.wikipedia.org/wiki/Spectrogram) images, the resulting audio may be more pleasant

-nearest
+- nearest (default)
     - This is the image processed as-is, this can give a pixelated look and may sound raw with abrupt changes between amplitudes

-mipmap
+- mipmap
     - Bilinear filtering + mipmap, mipmap are pre-calculated lower resolution representation of the image, this feature can be useful to produce cheap blur and other effects or reduce aliasing artifacts with visuals.
 (Note : `textureLod` must be used to access specific mipmap level in the code)

 ##### Wrap S/T

 When the texture is sampled and the given coordinates are outside the range of `0` to `1`.

-Fragment offer 3 ways of handling the resulting image
+Fragment offer 3 ways of handling the resulting image :

-clamp (default)
+- clamp (default)
     - The image will be as-is without anything (black) outside the range of `0` to `1`

-repeat
+- repeat
     - The image will repeat

-mirrored repeat
+- mirrored repeat
     - The image will repeat in a mirrored fashion

 ##### VFlip
 This can be checked to flip the image along the vertical axis, if your image is upside-down, this can be used to fix it